supernapie/supernapie.github.io/plans.md

 - Don't waste lines on game configuration (canvas resize, pointer input, animationloop work out of the box)
 - Don't waste time with designing screens and menus (plug and play components)
 - Lazy load physics, isometrics, pathfinding, vector math, 3d math, tweens, tilemaps, particles, when needed.
-- Focus on prototyping game mechanics
-- Scalable to full games with a lot of content
 - Use svg graphics and sprites

 ## Requirements